MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

    ---

    >[!IMPORTANT]
-   >After executing this command, it might take several seconds for the device to restart and become available on the network.
+   >It might take several seconds for the device to restart and become available on the network.

 4. Verify the connectivity.<p>Once the network adapters have restarted, we recommend that you verify the connectivity by applying the VLAN tag to both adapters.
 If connectivity fails, inspect the switch VLAN configuration or destination participation in the same VLAN.